kornerr/ios-chat-last-message-focus-and-keyboard-offset/README.md

 This is a sample iOS application with the following features:

-* display chat window
-* upon entering chat window, scroll to the last message
+* scroll to the last message upon entering chat window
-* upon receiving new message, scroll to it
+* scroll to the last message upon receiving new message
 * lift messages when keyboard is visible
 * work with iOS11 "famous" adjusted content inset